Clients often ask a very important question--How do I make on site chair massages fit my budget?

 3. Combine multiple budgets

-Maybe the “Employee Fun Budget” doesn’t have $1200 for a quarterly massage day, but if you combine that budget with some of the “Employee Wellness Budget”, you can make it an effective use of funds for both subcommittees.
+Maybe the “Employee Fun Budget” doesn’t have $1200 for a monthly massage day, but if you combine that budget with some of the “Employee Wellness Budget”, you can make it an effective use of funds for both subcommittees.

 4. Subsidize the cost of chair massages with your employees